pbierkortte/orbeat-time/README.md

 -   Astronomical Accuracy: The **Mean Tropical Year** of 365.24219 days prevents seasonal drift and ensures perpetual accuracy
 -   Octal Encoding: Dates use **octal encoding** for mathematical harmony and to require explanation to decode
 -   Cryptic Output: The output is made cryptic via **reversal and truncation** to 8 characters for a compact code
--   Leap Year Alignment: The leap years **align with the Gregorian calendar** for practical synchronization for the foreseeable future
+-   Year Alignment: The years **align with spring equinox** for practical synchronization for the foreseeable future
--   Millennium Stability: The 365/366 day system maintains stability for over a **millennium** ensuring long-term reliability
+-   Millennium Stability: The 360/366 day system maintains stability for over atleast **10 millennia** ensuring long-term reliability
 -   Year Alignment: Shift the **year start** to sync year starts with week starts making the calculation simpler
 -   Short Week: The fractional remainder forms the **zero week** of the next year ensuring all subsequent weeks are full 8-day cycles